Origami templates

 This project is ©2024 Alice Andrews.

-In cases like this, where the template does not require any argument, you can avoid the need to quote parentheses by invoking the template using slash syntax:
+In cases like this, where the template does not require any argument, in the command line you can avoid the need to quote parentheses by invoking the template with a trailing slash:

 $ ori fileRef.ori/